kgriffs/blog/_posts/2012-09-18-demystifying-async-io.md

 # Trade-offs #

 Hardware limits us on what we can achieve using blocking I/O in a single thread of execution, so we have to invent ways of simulating concurrent execution.
 No approach is perfect; it's important to realize this, and research the trade-offs involved in each approach, so that we can make better design decisions.

-In other words, use the best tool for the job. :D

 <ul class="footnotes">
   <li>